hamidhabibi1/hh/_pages/teaching.md

 </div>
 ---

-I am eager to teach various courses in applied and theoretical econometrics and microeconomics to undergraduate and graduate students.
-Specific courses I am interested in teaching include:
+I am interested in teaching the following courses at the undergraduate and graduate levels:

-* Microeconomics (Applied and Theoretical)
+* Microeconomics (Introductory and Intermediate)
-* Econometrics (Applied and Theoretical)
+* Econometrics (Introductory and Intermediate)
-* Research Methods / Quantitative Methods for Social Scientists
+* Research Methods / Quantitative Methods (Applied Econometrics)
+* Health Economics and Policy
 * Public Economics
-* Health Economics and Policy

 ---